Table of Contents

 Read About: Global Positioning System

-Schleiden, Virchow, and Bütschli, all German scientists, were among the first to recognise the structures that are now known as chromosomes.
+Schleiden, Virchow, and Bütschli, all German scientists, were among the first to recognize the structures that are now known as chromosomes.
 Theodor Boveri made significant contributions to explaining that chromosomes are the vectors of inheritance in a series of studies that began in the mid-1880s, with two concepts that became known as “chromosome continuity” and “chromosome individuality.”
 Boveri was able to test and corroborate Wilhelm Roux’s idea that each chromosome bears a unique genetic arrangement.

 Read About: Global Warming